 Note: Students are recruited in the spring for the academic year beginning in September.

-This fall, the Middlebury College Museum of Art will begin the seventeenth year of the Museum Assistants Program (MAP).
-This program is seeking students to participate in the Museum’s education programs for families and school groups.
-Museum Assistants will be trained to assist with school tours and Sunday programs for families.
+The Middlebury College Museum of Art’s Museum Assistants Program (MAP) was founded in 1998.
+This program is seeking students to participate in the Museum’s education programs for school groups and adults.
+Museum Assistants will be trained to assist with school tours and occasional weekend programs for families.
 During weekly meetings, staff and guest speakers will discuss topics ranging from the history of museum education to the installation of an exhibition.

 This volunteer program will give participants an inside glimpse at how a museum functions and a chance to work closely with Museum staff.
 In addition, students will gain useful skills and knowledge in several areas, including communications and public speaking, art and art history, and public programming.
 Assistants will combine valuable public service with a unique and exciting opportunity to support and learn more about the arts.

-All Museum Assistants will be required to attend weekly meetings on Tuesdays from 4:30 to 5:45 p.m. at the Middlebury College Museum of Art located in the Mahaney Center for the Arts, beginning September 23.
+All Museum Assistants will be required to attend weekly meetings on Tuesdays from 4:30 to 5:45 p.m. during the academic year.
 You will need to schedule two additional hours a week to do independent study or research, to prepare for or give tours, or to do other activities connected with your work at the Museum.
 Students do not have to be art majors to participate, but they must have completed at least one of the following classes: HARC 100 Monuments and Ideas in Western Art or HARC 102 Monuments and Ideas in Asian Art (similar courses may be considered).

 MAP II participants will be required to attend regular meetings as well as to schedule two hours a week to do independent study or research, to prepare for or give tours, or to do other activities connected with your volunteer work at the Museum.

-If you are interested in being a Museum Assistant for the 2014-2015 academic year, please submit either the MAP I Application or the MAP II Application by May 9, 2014, then contact Sandi Olivo, Curator of Education, to schedule a 15 minute interview.
-If you have any questions, please contact Jason Vrooman, Curator of Education and Academic Programs, at email@example.com
+If you are interested in being a Museum Assistant for the 2016–2017 academic year, please submit either the MAP I Application or the MAP II Application by May 3, 2016 at 11:59 p.m.
+EST. If you have any questions, please contact Jason Vrooman, Curator of Education and Academic Programs, at email@example.com